 For more information, see our article on how to equal a disability listing.

-You can get disability for a condition not listed in the Blue Book if you can prove the condition limits your functioning too much for you to work.
+You can get disability for a condition not listed in the Blue Book if you can prove the condition is a medically determinable impairment that limits your functioning too much for you to work.
 Learn more about how Social Security decides if you are disabled if you don't meet a listing.